-Tall and thin, but big enough to hold the tallest of Rieslings and the roundest of Champagnes.
-It’s a fabulous way to turn a gift of wine into two presents in one.
-Colorful carabiners are the perfect size and shape for the handles.
+Narrow and thin, but big enough to hold the tallest of Rieslings and the roundest of Champagnes.
+Carabiners are the perfect size and shape for the handles.
+Turn a host/hostess gift of wine into two presents in one.

 When you focus on one thing, you get pretty darn good at it.
 One summer during childhood, my pal, Marilyn and I spent every day going around in…

 Hearing about new sewing machines is always exciting, but when you hear about a model that has been specifically designed with the comfort and needs of the power…

 An oven mitt has an excellent surface for embellishment.
 We chose a Flourish Alphabet Monogram to personalize ours, joking how we could embroider “L” on one hand, “R” on the other — just in case you get confused when baking!